Turpin case: Aftermath

-All the children spent two months in the hospital, after which the six minors were put into two foster homes.
-Doctors treated various issues, including heart damage due to lack of nutrients, cognitive impairments, and neuropathy.
+All the children spent two months in the hospital, after which the six minors were placed in two foster homes.
+Physicians treated various issues, including heart damage due to lack of nutrients, cognitive impairments, and neuropathy.

-In October 2019, five of the younger children were adopted by an abusive family who further tormented them.
+In October 2019, five of the younger children were fostered by an abusive family.
 Allegations included "hitting them in the face with sandals, pulling their hair, hitting them with a belt, and striking their heads".
-They were forced to eat excessively and then forced to eat "their own vomit," and the foster father was accused of "grabbing and fondling" them and "kissing them on the mouth."
-The foster family was arrested and charged with abusing multiple children in their care.
+They alleges they were forced to eat excessively and then forced to eat "their own vomit", and the foster father was accused of "grabbing and fondling" them and "kissing them on the mouth".

 In early 2020, the Riverside County Deputy District Attorney reported that the children were living independently, working, and going to school, and that one had graduated from college.

-An investigation for the ABC news magazine 20/20, which chronicled the case for the November 2021 special Escape from a House of Horror, reported some of the Turpin children are now neglected by Riverside County social services, some are homeless and none may use the hundreds of thousands of dollars donated to them.
+An investigation for the ABC news magazine 20/20 chronicled the case for the November 2021 special Escape from a House of Horror.
+The investigation reported that some of the Turpin children were neglected by Riverside County social services, some are homeless, and none are authorized to use the hundreds of thousands of dollars donated to them.
 The money was placed in a trust controlled by a court-appointed public guardian (Vanessa Espinoza).
-Joshua Turpin stated he could not access funds and was denied the purchase of a bicycle.
-During an interview with Diane Sawyer for the 20/20 special, Jordan Turpin stated that she was released without warning from a foster home with no life skills, no plans for housing, or knowledge of how to get food and healthcare.
+Joshua Turpin stated that he could not access the funds and was denied the purchase of a bicycle.
+During an interview with Diane Sawyer for the 20/20 special, Jordan Turpin stated that she was released without warning from a foster home with no life skills, no plans for housing, or knowledge of how to obtain food and healthcare.
 According to the report, Riverside County has hired a private law firm to investigate allegations of abuse by social services.

 In July 2022, the Turpin siblings filed lawsuits in California's Riverside County Superior Court against the foster care agency that placed them in a home where they were allegedly subjected to further abuse and neglect.
-Two nearly-identical lawsuits were filed, with one representing the two older siblings and the other representing the four younger siblings.
+Two nearly identical lawsuits were filed, with one representing the two older siblings and the other representing the four younger siblings.
 Riverside County, Foster Family Network, and ChildNet Youth and Family Services were named as defendants in the lawsuit.